grpc/grpc-java/SECURITY.md

 [Apache Tomcat's tcnative](https://tomcat.apache.org/native-doc/) and is a JNI wrapper around OpenSSL/BoringSSL/LibreSSL.

-We recommend BoringSSL for its simplicitly and low occurrence of security vulnerabilities relative to OpenSSL.
+We recommend BoringSSL for its simplicity and low occurrence of security vulnerabilities relative to OpenSSL.
 BoringSSL is used by Conscrypt as well.

 ### TLS with netty-tcnative on BoringSSL